1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     If the anti-backlash nut that came with the printer is worn out like shown in the picture below, you should look out for a new one. <br> ![Worn out nut](../assets/images/axes_worn-nut_web.jpg) <br> The nut shown at the picture above is still useable though as it still sits tight on the rod.
 However, sooner or later the debris will come off again and stick on the rod which may causes jams or stuttering of the z-axis movement.
     If you find a spring tensioned anti-backlash nut made of brass, you can also use that.
 However, until now I didn't find one which fits the distance of the holes though.
     When you (re-)install the anti-backlash nut, make sure that you press both parts together when putting the lead screw in.
 There's a little spring between the upper and the lower part of the nut which is there to prevent the backlash.
 This spring needs to be pushed together during the installation, so that there's tension and both parts of that nut system are being pushed away from each other when installed.
-    When you screw the nut to the belonging part of the frame, I personally like to not tighten the screws up completely to allow a bit of a horizontal movement.

     !!! tip "Oldham Coupler"

         If you find one that fits, you can mount an Oldham coupler additionally between the nut and the holder of the frame.
 That'll allow horizontal movement of the rod which avoids jamming, stuttering or banding caused by the z-axis.